OCamlPro/gnucobol/README.md

-GnuCOBOL is a free COBOL compiler licensed under the GNU Public License (GPL).
+[GnuCOBOL}(https://www.gnu.org/software/gnucobol/) is a free COBOL compiler licensed under the GNU Public License (GPL).
 It implements a substantial part of the COBOL 85, COBOL 2002 and COBOL 2014 standards, as well as many extensions included in other COBOL compilers.